 It will take the DA some time to confirm that you do not have a record.
 Once approved, you will be attending a hearing where you will fill out a form that indicates you want admittance into the program and that you understand your rights.
 Remember, you do not have to plead guilty to the offense.

 Once the judge approves your application, you will have to pay for the cost of the program.
-These fees include not only enrollment fees and court costs but supervision fees.
+These fees include not only enrollment fees and court costs but also supervision fees.
+In many counties, the cost of the ARD program following a DUI can range from approximately $1,500 to $3,000.
+In Lackawanna County, the cost is $1,523.50.

 - Drug testing and drug abuse classes